Why Oppose: City Misrepresents Facts at Draft Presentation Meeting 10/29/2024

 WHY OPPOSE THE CD2 EXPANSION

-Let’s start here: No one opposing the CD2 Expansion is against preserving historic houses.
-We support historic preservation.
+Let’s start here: No is against preserving historic houses.
+We support historic preservation but a CD is not the way to do this.

 Petition Process